jcasman/new-era/README.md

 * Kenkaku - 健鶴 - Healthy Crane
 * Mankoku - 漫国 - Land of Manga

-I might work on this some more.
-But anyone care to add?
+Care to add your suggestions to the list?
 [Do a PR through GitHub](https://github.com/jcasman/new-era), and I'll merge your ideas into this list.

 _Please note, I'm, ahem, confident our ideas will be ignored._